nomrsavage/Splatuner/README.md

-f in the chat for the readme i accidentally deleted.
+# about

 instructions and documentation can be found [here](https://okmrsavageyt.github.io/Splatuner/).

+## next up:

+I have just realized that the icon I am using is copyrighted.
+I will replace it in the next update.
+The pitch. omg my ears.
+~~clipping~~ (done, ready for update)

-credits:
+## credits:

 Splatuner: not started, assigned to okmrsavage